 There is no man in this world who hadn’t tasted failure.
 As always success is followed by failure and vice versa.
 Even Lakshmi the man of steel had to taste some bitterness in success journey.
 In 2001 Lakshmi closed the Irish steel plant as it led to criticisms, since it left 400 people reluctant and also effected the concerned government.
 In 2002 ‘The Mittal Affair’ happened where the links between UK Prime Minister Tony Blair and Lakshmi Mittal were exposed.
 Mittal’s LNM Company pursued Blair’s aid in its bid to purchase steel industry in Romania state.
 Responding to this Blair wrote a letter to Romanian Government hinting the privatization of the firm and its sale to Mittal would smoothen their way into the European way.
 Apart from these he was also accused of ‘slave labour’.

 Today he stands as a role model for many whose aspirations are beyond the world.
-He is the richest man in UK and sixth richest in the world who was honored with many awards and titles like Padma Vibhushan in 2007, Fellow ship of King’s College, Grand Cross of Civil Merit, Entrepreneur of the year 2004, European business man of the year.
-Times magazine listed him in the 100 most influential people.
+He is amongst the richest men in UK and was honored with many awards and titles like Padma Vibhushan in 2007, Fellow ship of King’s College, Grand Cross of Civil Merit, Entrepreneur of the year 2004, European business man of the year.
+Times magazine had listed him in the 100 most influential people.

 Mittal has also contributed to sports.
 After seeing that India won only one bronze medal in 2000 Olympics and one silver medal in 2004 Olympics he decided to set up Mittal Champions Trust with $ 9 million to support 10 Indian athletes.

-With all these things Laksmi Mittal stood out to be an astute businessman, an active philanthropist who has practically made his mark in this world.
+With all these things Laksmi Mittal stood out to be a smart businessman, an active philanthropist who has practically made his mark in this world.